merenlab/illumina-utils/README.md

 Each field is separated from each other by a "|" character.
 Field one is the original defline from the FASTQ file of read 1.
 Following items explain details of these fields and command line options that affect them:

 * `o`: Length of the overlap.
 * `m/o`: The P value.
 P value is the ratio of the number of mismatches and the length of the overlap.
 Merged sequences can be discarded based on this ratio.
-The default is 0.3, and this value can be changed through the command line parameter `--p-value`.
+The default is 0.3.
+This value should be changed through the command line parameter `--p-value` depending on the expected overlap size (if the expected length of overlap is 100 nts and if you choose to eliminate any pairs with more than 5 mismatches at the overlapping region, you can set the `--p-value` parameter to 0.05).
 * `MR`: "Mismatches Recovered".
 When there is a mismatch in the overlapped region, the base to be used in the final merged sequence is picked from whichever read possesses the higher Q-score (and shown as a capital letter in the merged sequence).
 If a mismatch is recovered from read 1, it increases the number next to r1 in this field, and so forth.
 However, if there is a disagreement between two reads, *and* neither of the reads have a Q-score higher than a minimum acceptable value, the corresponding base denoted with an `N` in the merged read, and the number next to `none` is increased by one.
 By default, the minimum Q-score value is 10.
 This value can be changed via the command line parameter `--min-qual-score`.
 Note that if `--ignore-Ns` flag is not declared, all merged sequences that had at least one disagreement which can't be recovered from neither reads due to `--min-qual-score` value will be discarded.
 * `Q30`: By default, quality filtering is being done based only on the mismatches found in the overlapped region, and the beginning and the end of merged reads are not being checked.
 However a final control can be enforced using the command line flag `--enforce-Q30-check`.
 This flag turns on the Q30 check, as it was explained by [Minoche _et al_](http://genomebiology.com/2011/12/11/R112).
 Briefly, Q30-check eliminates pairs if the 66% of bases in the *first half* of each read do not have Q-scores over Q30.
 Note that Q30 is applied only to the parts of reads that did not overlap.
 If either of reads fail Q30 check, merged sequence is discarded. `p,77;p,76` in the example header reads as "read 1 passed Q30 check (threfore `p`, failed case denoted by an `f`), and 77 bases in the first half of it had a better Q-score than 30; read 2 passed Q30 check, and 76 bases in the first half of it had a better Q-score than 30".
 If Q30-check was not enforced `n/a` appears next to it.
 * `mismatches`: Number of mismatches at the overlapped region for quick filtering of resulting reads.